How to use this checklist

 Don’t pay before GIA verification.
 Always verify the cert at gia.edu/report-check before payment, ideally during the appointment.

 Don’t skip the trade-association verification.
-Verify SADPMR + SADDC or Jewellery Council membership before any first transaction.
+Verify SADPMR plus SADDC or Jewellery Council membership before any first transaction.

 Don’t skip the safety latch on tennis bracelets and necklaces above R150,000.
-Box clasp with figure-of-8 safety latch (and underclasp on necklaces) is mandatory.
+A box clasp with a figure-of-8 safety latch, and an underclasp on necklaces, is mandatory.